How to access the Metabolic Profile Tool?¶

 Item #5: Setting of the completion threshold.
 If the completion value of a pathway is below this threshold in all selected genomes, the pathway is considered as not predicted and will not be displayed.

 Once the database, the genomes and the pathways have been selected, click on the View button (Item #6) to launch the analysis.

 How to read the result table?¶

-cliking on the completion number open the BioCyc or KEGG metabolic map for this organism.
+Item #2: values for each genome.
+Click on the completion number to open the KEGG or the MicroCyc metabolic map for this genome.

-The link below the table allows access to the BioCyc or KEGG comparison metabolic maps.
+The links below the table allow access to a graphical representation of the corresponding MicroCyc/MetaCyc pathways or KEGG maps.

 In the co-evolved genes section, users can search for genes with a similar phylogenetic profile to those associated with the corresponding pathway.
 This list of genes can be useful to find candidates for missing reactions.